BindBC/bindbc-sdl/README.md

 import bindbc.sdl;

 /*
 Import the sharedlib module for error handling.
-Assigning an alias ensures the function names do not conflict with other public APIs.
+Assigning an alias ensures that the function names do not conflict with other public APIs.
 This isn't strictly necessary, but the API names are common enough that they could appear in other packages.
 */
 import loader = bindbc.loader.sharedlib;

 bool loadLib(){
-	/*
-	Compare the return value of loadSDL with the global `sdlSupport` constant to determine if the version of SDL configured at compile time is the version that was loaded.
-	*/
 	auto ret = loadSDL();
 	if(ret != sdlSupport){
 		//Log the error info
 		foreach(info; loader.errors){
 			/*
 			A hypothetical logging function.
 Note that `info.error` and `info.message` are `const(char)*`, not `string`.
 			*/
 			logError(info.error, info.message);
 		}